WHAT IS AN ECHO-STORM VENTURI AERATOR?

-The Venturi-Aerator is used in conjunction with a self-priming pump.
-The pump draws water from the source and pumps it into the venturi-aerator.
-Within the venturi-aerator, there is an “accelerating zone”, where the pumped fluid is accelerated, creating a low pressure area within the “aspirating zone”.
+The Echo-Storm is used in conjunction with a self-priming pump.
+The pump draws water from the source and pumps it into the venturi aerator.
+Within the Echo-Storm aerator, there is an “accelerating zone”, where the pumped fluid is accelerated, creating a low pressure area within the “aspirating zone”.
 Here it draws in atmospheric air at the rate of 2.2 times the rate of the fluid being pumped.

 The air and water then passes into the “mixing and oxidation zone” where the wastewater and air are mixed under pressure.
 The turbulent mixing facilitates the removal of substances with weak Henry’s constants such as CO2 and VOC’s.
 It also oxidises sulphur containing molecules such as hydrogen sulphide and mercaptans for effective odour and corrosion control, as well as reducing the size of organic solids.